 2) Evidence of successful teaching experience at the undergraduate level.

 3) Evidence of publications in or submission to scholarly journals.

-4) Evidence of content knowledge to teach upper division undergraduate or graduate courses in analysis, especially Real Analysis
+4) Evidence of content knowledge to teach a range of lower/upper division undergraduate or graduate courses in one of the areas of emphasis.

 1) Evidence of successful teaching experience at the upper division or graduate level in one of the areas of emphasis.

-2) Ability to strengthen research areas in the department, such as PDEs and Calculus of variations.
+2) Ability to strengthen research areas in the department.

 3) Evidence of mentorship of undergraduates or graduate students in scholarly activities or projects.